 While a written first-response strategy is highly advisable, note that it must contain key specifics that can be quickly read—and understood—when a fraud event occurs.
 For example, the strategy should identify a decision-making chain of command, as well as tangible (and agreed-upon) action steps to be taken by senior executives and corporate directors.
 The fraud response strategy should also clearly state what information beyond initial discovery will be communicated, to whom it will be communicated and under what circumstances.
 Having this level of prior planning available in the event of a fraud event will help ensure that the initial response is thoughtful, coordinated and timely.
-This can help the company avoid potentially negative financial, legal and reputational issues that can arise when resolving internal fraud.
+This can help the company avoid potentially negative financial, legal and reputational issues that can arise when resolving internal and external fraud.

 Addressing the situation: Responding to fraudulent activity

 If evidence of internal or external fraud is discovered despite a company’s best efforts to prevent such actions, there are a number of items that management must consider to minimize the impact to business operations.
 And while a fraud response plan—along with input from senior executives—should address a variety of potential concerns and questions, the following are three steps executives can take to investigate fraudulent activity: